 The papers seem full of ads for electric radiators claiming to be cheap to run and energy efficient.
 Let’s take a look at the cheap to run element first – no pun intended!

 Electricity is one of the most expensive forms of heating in the UK and emits the most CO2 emissions – unless you’re currently on a green tariff.
 If you’ve bought or sold a house in the last eight years, you will know that it’s a legal requirement to have an energy rating for the property.
 This takes the form of an EPC (Energy Performance Certificate), and provides an A-G energy rating much the same as appears on your washing machine.
 The EPC crudely predicts the running costs of your house based on the levels of insulation, lighting systems, glazing, your heating system and controls.
 An EPC for a property fitted with an electric heating system will almost always be penalised, and have a lower A to G energy rating than the same as those fitted with a gas or even an oil boiler.
 Why?
 Well, simply because electricity is more expensive per kW hour to heat your home.
-Ironically, even if you had a super efficient ground source heat pump running your home, the EPC assessment would see a modern gas combi-boiler as being the more energy efficient.
+Ironically, even if you had a super efficient ground or air source heat pump running your home, the EPC assessment would see a modern gas combi-boiler as being the more energy efficient.
 Even an up-to-date oil boiler would give a better EPC rating, and, at current oil prices, cost considerably less to run!

 So, getting back to the adverts, how can claims be made that electric radiators are energy efficient?
 Let’s take a look at what electric heating does; it converts electrical energy to heat (thermal energy).
 Electric space heating is almost 100% efficient as almost all purchased energy (15.5p per kW) is converted to heat, this applies to convector heaters, oil filled radiators and most portable electric heaters.
 However, what if that energy is more expensive in the first place?
 Electricity is nearly three times as expensive to use as gas!
 Top rated gas-condensing combi boilers are about 88% efficient, with the gas only costing 4.3p per kW.
 Electricity isn’t the most cost efficient way to heat your home.